 In 2003, the first electronic cigarette to attain commercial success was developed in Beijing China.
 Three years later (2006) e-cigarette devices began selling in Europe before reaching the United States in 2007.
 The World Health Organization (WHO) demanded that companies remove materials immediately that lead consumers to believe that the cigarettes are effective and safe.
 In 2009, Australia banned the sale and possession of e-cigarette’s containing nicotine.
 That same year, Pres.
 Barack Obama signed the Family Smoking Prevention and Tobacco Control Act into law banning mint or fruit flavoring in tobacco products

 In April 2011, the Food and Drug Administration announced the regulatory agency will regulate electronic cigarettes the same as it does traditional tobacco cigarettes.
 By 2016, the public is concerned about super hot explosions of electronic cigarettes that often produce painful third-degree burns requiring skin grafts to minimize significant scarring.
 Today, e-cigarette devices generate more than $2.5 billion in the U.S. every year.
 Companies are spending approximately $125 million annually to promote vaporing products in America.

 How Do Electronic Cigarettes Work?

-Many people use battery-operated electronic cigarettes because it works as a nicotine delivery system.
-Many companies promote e-cigarettes as an alternative habit to traditional tobacco smoking.
+Many people use battery-operated electronic cigarettes because it works like a nicotine delivery system.
+Many companies promote e-cigarettes as an alternative habit of traditional tobacco smoking.
 The product can still deliver stimulating nicotine without the need to burn tobacco, avoiding many of the health risks associated with traditional smoking.
 In addition to the battery power source, the device contains three components including: